-After an exceptionally successful world opening night at the end of last year, the performance Men of Wax that was created after a drama suite in three movements by Mate Matišić directed by Janusz Kica continues to delight the spectators and is scheduled again for February 22, 2017.
+After a very successful world premiere at the end of last year, the performance that was created after the drama suite in three movements Men of Wax by Mate Matišić directed by Janusz Kica is back on the repertoire.
+The following re-runs are scheduled for April 7 and 8, 2017.

 The stage director is our regular guest artist Janusz Kica, the composer is Tamara Obrovac, the set designer is Numen, the costume designer is Doris Kristić, assistant stage director is Arija Rizvić, assistant set designer is Vanja Magić, assistant costume designer is Mia Nejc Prajninger and the light designer is Aleksandar Čavlek.